maruohon/enderutilities/README.md

     on my TODO list.
 I simply didn't have enough time to implement what I wanted, because I had to learn everything from the ground up, since this is my first mod that adds any in-game content.
 (And my second mod overall.)
-  - There is a crash bug with the Ender Bow: don't shoot other players with it!
+  - There is a crash bug with the Ender Bow/Arrows: don't shoot any players with it!